mjcrepeau/x64-Assembly-RPN-Calculator/README.md

 ## x86_64-Assembly-RPN-Calculator
 This is a simple RPN (postfix) calculator to compute expressions at the command line.

-This is a project using AT&T syntax x86_64 assembly.
-It was written and compiled on a 64-bit Debian machine, and should work well on pretty much any 64-bit x86 linux distribution.
+This is project uses AT&T syntax x64 assembly.

 ## Compilation
-You should be able to compile on any 64-bit Linux Intel machine with the following commands:
+You should be able to compile on any x64 Linux machine with the following commands:

 1. `as rpn.asm -o rpn.o`
 2. `ld rpn.o -o rpn`